Welcome School of Medicine Alums!

 - Updating us and your classmates on “what’s new” with Class Notes

 - Drop us an email with ideas and concerns so that we may be more responsive to your needs

 - Joining us at one of our coming events featured on our website

 - Participate in our HOST (Help Our Students Travel) program

 - Become a member of our Alumni Board

 - Consider a gift to support one of our scholarship funds:

 President, Stony Brook School of Medicine Alumni Board

-Medicine Today, the newsletter just for you, is going green by going online.
+Medicine Today, the newsletter just for you, has gone green by going online.
 Update your email so you won't miss exciting research developments, alumni profiles, class notes, and more.
 Questions?
 Contact Mary Hoffmann at 631-632-4995 or Mary.Hoffmann@stonybrook.edu.